 LVSL Senior Men's (all Divisions) and Senior Women's - Senior class; and

-Junior League (U12-U19) – Junior class
+Junior League (U12-U19) – Junior class.
+LVSL reserves the right to facilitating mixed competition across all junior grades of competition.

 Current details of applicable facilities standards for each Division and League are set out in Schedule 6.